Back to homepage

 6. Press the Apply button to see the changes on the grid.

 You can add multiple conditions of formatting to the same measure.
-All of them are saved within a Conditional Format Object.
+Each condition is described by the Conditional Format Object and is saved in the report.conditions property.

 Use the conditional formatting feature to highlight important values and make your report look more personalized.